vlang/awesome-v/README.md

 # Awesome V

-A curated list of awesome V frameworks, libraries and software.
+A curated list of awesome V frameworks, libraries, software and resources.

 ## Table of contents
 * [Applications](#applications)